The Perfect Appetizers for Your Holiday Soirée

 Get the recipe for our most popular Special Events appetizer.

-It's hard to believe that it's already time to start planning events for 2018.
+It's hard to believe that it's already time to start planning events for next year.
 If your New Year's resolution is to be a better cook, baker or cocktail maker, you and your guests will love learning new skills at ICE.
-ICE’s Special Events department hosts over 400 culinary events every year, and we turn each event or celebration into a fun, gourmet experience.
+ICE’s Special Events department hosts more than 400 culinary events every year, and we turn each special event or celebration into a fun, gourmet experience.

 Figs in a Blanket with Whipped Goat Cheese Mousse